Firefly III has several types of accounts. This goes beyond your own bank accounts and credit cards; there's more to finance than those two.

 Used to indicate the asset account belongs to a credit card.
 Firefly III does not (yet) respond to this, it's for your administration.

 Note: Credit cards are not liabilities.
 You should use them as if they weren't a way to borrow money, but rather a way to use money that you have stored elsewhere (and that you will move to this account later).
+This is not how most financial tools handle credit cards and I'm well aware.

 When you spend money, you do so at a store, online or maybe using cash.
 Each of these places gets its own expense account.